Wanuskewin Heritage Park Tour Group Visits

 - WHPA will provide numerous hand sanitizing stations throughout the Visitor Centre.
 Patrons are asked to use these stations as needed, after touching any public surface, after temporarily removing their mask, and when entering the building.

-- WHPA will provide various resources to maintain physical distancing including, but not limited to, direction arrows inside the Visitor Centre, suggested flow maps of Wanuskewin’s trails, room capacity for each space inside the Visitor Centre, and daily programs and tours that follow physical distancing guidelines.
+- WHPA will provide various resources to maintain physical distancing including, but not limited to, direction arrows inside the Visitor Centre and suggested flow maps of Wanuskewin’s trails.

 - Individuals will be required to carry all their personal belongings with them while on site at Wanuskewin as there is no longer a drop off location available for items such as backpacks, jackets, winter clothing, and all other personal items.